Skip to content

 usePauseProvider

 This creates a React Context Provider with a paused$ observable.
 Set paused$ to true to pause all rendering from observable changes under the context, and set it false to resume.
-This applies to everything within Legend-State like observer, useSelector, Reactive, Memo, etc… But normal renders coming from React or other state is not affected.
+This applies to everything within Legend-State like observer, useSelector, $React, Memo, etc

 This can be very useful to stop all updating when UI is not even visible, such as when a fullscreen modal is covering app UI or in inactivate tabs in React Native.